prusa3d/PrusaControl/README.md

 # PrusaControl

 PrusaControl is an alternative user interface for Slic3r Prusa Edition.
 With focus to be easy to use, novice friendly, multi-language and with auto updated printing settings.
 Just load stl file, select material and press generate button.

+#### Key features
+- Simple and good looking user interface
+- Best from Slic3r slicing engine
+- Multi-language
+- For main desktop platforms (Windows, OsX, Linux)
+- Auto-updated printing settings
+- Software update check
+- Easy use rotation and scale tool
+- Undo and Redo

+Some features are still in development